genie-tooling/genie-tooling/docs/guides/using_tools.md

 ## Processing Natural Language Commands with `genie.run_command()`

-For more agentic behavior, where the system needs to interpret a natural language command to select and parameterize a tool, use `genie.run_command()`.
+For more agentic behavior, where the system needs to interpret a natural language command to select and parameterize an *enabled* tool, use `genie.run_command()`.
 This method leverages a configured **Command Processor** plugin.

 ```python
 import asyncio